 a) Do not support the implicit configuration of BFD-RS for an SCell in dormancy.

 b-1) the PDCCH-config IE can be configured for the dormant BWP in order to support the implicit BFD-RS configuration for dormant BWP.
 Only tci-StatesPDCCH-ToAddList is applied for the dormant BWP and other configurations in PDCCH-config are ignored (not applied).

+b) the PDCCH-config IE can be configured for the dormant BWP, in this case it only includes controlResourceSetToAddMod/ReleaseList and as already specified, the UE performs BFD using the RS in tci-StatesPDCCH-ToAddList in each of the configured ControlResourceSet